CENTURI-Hackathon-2022/bike-riding/README.md

 Moreover, it would be interesting to be able to compare mice against each other and to classify different learning approaches.
 Two examples of learning approaches:
 - "waiting and jumping"
-- "rapid limb movements= stepping"
+- "rapid limb movements = stepping"

 To reach the final goal, multiple sub-tasks can be identified:
 - Organizing the dataset #2